Skip to Content

 The best thing about teaching English abroad is that it can be done by pretty much anyone.
 It is the ultimate choice for someone who has just left college and is looking for a way to get out there and explore the big, wide world.

-In fact, most (but not all) TEFL language teachers are fresh-faced 20-somethings that have stepped right out of college or university with a range of different degrees and skills behind them.
+In fact, most (but not all) TEFL language teachers are fresh-faced 20-somethings who have stepped right out of college or university with a range of different degrees and skills behind them.
 That’s part of what makes it so great.

 How to Teach Abroad - The Guide to English Teaching Anywhere